isntlee/PopFlix/README.md

     Noteworthy methods:
     - `save` sets the slug and potentially updates related superchannels' Groups.
-    - `get_all_superchannels` gets a list of all superchannels for a Channel, optionally including the Channel itself.
+    - `get_all_superchannels` gets a list of all superchannels for a Channel.
     - `add_group_to_superchannels` adds the Channel's Groups to all of its superchannels.

 <br>